readium/architecture/proposals/000-content-protection.md

 ### Unlocking is Only Done During Parsing

 Compared to the current implementation, a `Publication` is opened either unlocked, or locked.
 There's no way to unlock an existing `Publication` without reparsing it.
+The reasons for this choice are:

+* to simplify the code in reading apps,
+* to make sure the Streamer has access to all the resources it needs during parsing,
-The reason for this choice is to simplify the code in reading apps, and we usually don't need to unlock a `Publication` after it's opened:
+* we usually don't need to unlock a `Publication` after it's opened:

-* Importing a publication usually requires *not* to ask the user for credentials, so it can stay unlocked.
+  * importing a publication usually requires *not* to ask the user for credentials, so it can stay unlocked
-* Rendering a publication requires it to be unlocked during parsing.
+  * rendering a publication requires it to be unlocked during parsing

 ### Peripheral Features

 Peripheral features were initially considered to be integrated in a DRM-agnostic interface: displaying rights information, renewing loans, etc. However, it was guided by the LCP specification, and it became clear that it wouldn't really be agnostic.

 For example, LCP is limiting copy by a character count.
 But a DRM could restrict word count, or number of copies.
 Therefore, it's not easy to display localized information about the remaining *copy* right available.

-## Drawbacks and Limitations

-Why should we *not* do this?
-Are there any unresolved questions?

 ## Future Possibilities